RoboDK/Plug-In-Interface/PluginAppLoader/Apps/README.md

 Example
 =======

-The following tree shows the sample tree structure inside the Apps folder:
+The following tree shows the sample tree structure inside the Apps folder.
+The sample apps provided are:
+* Record: Tools to record a video of the screen
+* SetStyle: Tools to change the appearance of objects and tools (change the color and display of surfaces, points and curves)

 ``` bash
 C:/RoboDK/